apache/cordova-docs/www/docs/en/2.9.0/guide/command-line/index.md

 Cordova now ships with a set of command-line tools that make it easier for you to develop cross-platform applications.
 You can build, clean, and launch an emulator with a single command.
-You can consider these instructions as an alternative to the Platform Guides.
-Whereas the Platform Guides help you get setup with the default IDEs and tooling surrounding the platforms you are working with, the command-line tools aim to provide a shell-based approach to creating and working with Cordova projects.
+You can consider these instructions as an alternative to the <a href="../getting-started/index.html">Platform Guides</a>.
+Whereas the <a href="../getting-started/index.html">Platform Guides</a> help you get setup with the default IDEs and tooling surrounding the platforms you are working with, the command-line tools aim to provide a shell-based approach to creating and working with Cordova projects.